+20-2-281 and students with identified academic performance below grade levels defined

+20-2-281 for grades one through five.
+Local school systems shall devise a process for the
-(b) The early intervention program shall serve students who are at risk of not reaching or 27 28 maintaining academic grade level, including but not limited to students who are identified 29 through the first grade readiness assessment required by Code Sections 20-2-151 and 20-2-281 and students with identified academic performance below grade levels defined 30 31 by the Office of Education Accountability Student Achievement in Code Section 20-14-31 for any criterion-referenced assessment administered in accordance with Code Section 32 33 20-2-281 for grades one through five.
-Local school systems shall devise a process for the 34 identification of such students at the beginning of each school year and also during the school year as a continuous process of early identification and monitoring.
-School systems 35 36 may use indicators such as but not limited to the student's scores on previous assessments, the student's classroom performance in the same or previous years, and other reliable indicators to identify such students.
-A student shall be assigned to the early intervention program as soon as is practicable after the student is identified as at risk or after the results of the first-grade readiness assessment, or the criterion-referenced assessment, or other indicators are known.
-The school shall provide timely notice and an opportunity for a conference with the student and his or her parents or guardians to discuss the student's academic performance and the role of the early intervention program.

-8 (c) The State Board of Education shall describe by rules and regulations such additional 9 services, resources, support, or strategies as may be provided by the local school system.
-The specifications for delivery of early intervention services shall be the responsibility of 10 11 local boards of education except that the program rules and regulations adopted by the State Board of Education shall be followed in designing the program delivery models.
-12 Delivery models may include, but are not limited to, class augmentation, pull-out or 13 14 self-contained classes, and the Reading Recovery Program delivered by certificated 15 personnel.

-- (d) The early intervention program shall be designed with the intent of helping the student 16 17 to perform at expectations and exit the program in the shortest possible time.
-Students shall 18 be moved into this program, provided assistance, and moved out of this program upon 19 reaching grade level performance.
-It is not the intent of the General Assembly that students 20 be assigned to this program on a continuing or permanent basis.
-In developing 21 accountability standards for schools, the Office of Education Accountability shall consider the length of time that students spend in the early intervention program as one of the 22 23 determinants of performing and nonperforming schools. - (e) Funding for the early intervention program shall have a full-time equivalent teacher-student ratio of one teacher to 11 students. - (f) Each local school system shall annually report the number of students served in the early intervention program as part of the full-time equivalent program count conducted pursuant to Code Section 20-2-160." - 29

-- Said title is further amended by striking Code Section 20-2-167.1, relating to the application of Code Section 20-2-167 for the 2003-2004 school year, and inserting in lieu thereof the following: - 33 "20-2-167.1.
+- 2 may use indicators such as but not limited to the student's scores on previous assessments, - 3 the student's classroom performance in the same or previous years, and other reliable - 4 indicators to identify such students.
+A student shall be assigned to the early intervention - 5 program as soon as is practicable after the student is identified as at risk or after the results - of the first-grade readiness assessment, or the criterion-referenced assessment, or other - 7 indicators are known.
+The school shall provide timely notice and an opportunity for a - 8 conference with the student and his or her parents or guardians to discuss the student's - 9 academic performance and the role of the early intervention program. - 10 (c) The State Board of Education shall describe by rules and regulations such additional - services, resources, support, or strategies as may be provided by the local school system. - 12 The specifications for delivery of early intervention services shall be the responsibility of - local boards of education except that the program rules and regulations adopted by the - 14 State Board of Education shall be followed in designing the program delivery models. - Delivery models may include, but are not limited to, class augmentation, pull-out or - self-contained classes, and the Reading Recovery Program delivered by certificated - 17 personnel. - 18 (d) The early intervention program shall be designed with the intent of helping the student - 19 to perform at expectations and exit the program in the shortest possible time.
+Students shall - be moved into this program, provided assistance, and moved out of this program upon - 21 reaching grade level performance.
+It is not the intent of the General Assembly that students - 22 be assigned to this program on a continuing or permanent basis.
+In developing - 23 accountability standards for schools, the Office of Education Accountability shall consider - 24 the length of time that students spend in the early intervention program as one of the - 25 determinants of performing and nonperforming schools. - 26 (e) Funding for the early intervention program shall have a full-time equivalent - teacher-student ratio of one teacher to 11 students. - 28 (f) Each local school system shall annually report the number of students served in the - 29 early intervention program as part of the full-time equivalent program count conducted - pursuant to Code Section 20-2-160." - 31 SECTION 4. - 32 Said title is further amended by striking Code Section 20-2-167.1, relating to the application - of Code Section 20-2-167 for the 2003-2004 school year, and inserting in lieu thereof the - 34 following: - 35 "20-2-167.1.